essential Vietnam & Cambodia

 Hoi An - Danang - Ho Chi Minh City

-Ho Chi Minh City.
-You are free to relax or make your own discoveries in Hoi An this morning, before we transfer to Danang Airport for a flight south to Ho Chi Minh City, where we will be staying for the next three nights at the Liberty Central Saigon Hotel (4T).
+After a leisurely breakfast, we transfer to Danang Airport for a flight south to Ho Chi Minh City, where we will be staying for the next three nights at the Liberty Central Saigon Hotel (4-star) or Grand Hotel Saigon (4.5-star).
 This evening we enjoy a dinner cruise on the Saigon River, aboard a traditional wooden junk.

 Cu Chi Tunnels - Ho Chi Minh City